muellermax/Covid-Chile-Prediction/README.md

-# How do social indicators drive the spread of Covid-19 in Chile?
+# Covid-19 in Chile: Predict new cases and new fatalities per day with data about mobility and socioeconomic background

 ## Index